-Now, cost/benefit analysis may not sound glamorous to a digital hero—until you recognise costs have always driven technological innovation.
+Now, cost/benefit analysis may not sound glamorous to a digital hero—until you recognize costs have always driven technological innovation.

-That’s the subject of this article: understanding the cost/benefit balance in your organisation.
+That’s the subject of this article: understanding the cost/benefit balance in your organization.

 Part 1: Start simple, with your business requirements

 Are you principally SD-WAN, hosting applications on your own servers?
 Have you joined the Cloud crowd, with thousands of people on GSuite or your backend on AWS?
 Or do you need quality across multiple sites, perhaps with a DIA pipe via a Tier-1 ISP?

 In reality, you’re probably a mix.
 So make sure you know what proportions of each exist in your organization.
 It’ll have an impact on your decisions later.
 And, of course, on your costs.

 Your connectivity reqs are defined by where your apps live: inhouse and SD-WAN, or cloud-based and SaaS?